Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 description:

-'Search open support tickets by keyword, status, or assignee. ' +
+'Search support tickets by keyword, status, priority, or assignee. ' +

-'Returns ticket ID, title, status, priority, and assignee for each match. ' +
+'Returns ticket ID, title, status, priority, assignee, and updated time. ' +

-'Use this when the user wants to find or filter tickets.',
+'Use this when the user wants to find, filter, or review tickets.',

 annotations: { readOnlyHint: true },